Drug & Alcohol Rehab London & UK | Free, Impartial, Expert Addiction Rehab & Treatment Advice

 Some people try to taper, but it can be unreliable if dependence is established.
 Cravings and loss of control can turn tapering into bingeing, and withdrawal can still become severe.

 If you drink daily and you get withdrawal symptoms, it is safer to get assessed and follow a planned approach.
+You can contact us for information and support.
 NHS guidance: NHS alcohol misuse.

 Can you die from alcohol withdrawal?